What are Weak Ankles and What to do About Them

 - Drawing the alphabet: Flex your foot and with your toes, draw the alphabet in the air.
 Do one time with each foot, one time per day.

-- Standing calf raise: Stand on the edge of a step, holding onto the bannister or a wall for balance.
+- Standing calf raises: Stand on the edge of a step, holding onto the banister or a wall for balance.
 Lift yourself as high on your toes as possible and then drop your heels below the level of the step.
 Repeat ten times, once per day.

 - Heel walks: Balancing on the heels of both feet, walk across the floor on your heels.

 - Weak ankles?
-Seven easy exercises that will save you from rolling them again, web site, Mar 25, 2017 ,
+Seven easy exercises that will save you from rolling them again, web site ,